: MAIN

 J.K.
 McKee

 John Kimball McKee is the founder and principal writer for TNN Online, an Internet website that specializes in a wide variety of Biblical topics.
-As a young man who has grown up in a family that has been in constant pursuit of God’s truth, he has been exposed to things of the Lord since infancy.
-Since 1995 he has come to the realization of the post-tribulational return of the Messiah for His own and the Hebraic origins of our faith.
+He has grown up in a family that has been in constant pursuit of God’s truth, and has been exposed to things of the Lord since infancy.
+Since 1995 he has come to the realization of the post-tribulational return of the Messiah for His own and the importance of our Hebraic Roots.
 He is a graduate of the University of Oklahoma (Class of 2003) with a B.A. in political science, and holds an M.A. in Biblical Studies from Asbury Theological Seminary (Class of 2009).
 He is a 2009 recipient of the Zondervan Biblical Languages Award for Greek.
-John holds memberships in the Evangelical Theological Society, the Evangelical Philosophical Society, and Christians for Biblical Equality.
+John holds memberships in the Evangelical Theological Society, the Evangelical Philosophical Society, and Christians for Biblical Equality, and is a longtime supporter of the perspectives and views of the Creationist ministry of Reasons to Believe.

 John’s testimony before his Christian friends at college challenged much of their previous thinking about the whole of the Holy Scriptures and the need to follow the commandments of the Most High.
 His college peers asked him many questions: Why do you not believe in the pre-trib rapture?
 What do you think of the Left Behind books?
 Why do you observe the seventh-day Sabbath?
 Why do you eat kosher?
 Why do you wear a beard?
 Why do you celebrate the feasts of Israel?
-Why do you wear tzit-tzits (fringes/tassels)?
-Why do you use a tallit (prayer shawl) and wrap tefillin/phylacteries?
-Why do you consult original language texts of the Bible?
+Why will you use a tallit and wrap tefillin/phylacteries during private prayer?
+Why do you consult original Hebrew and Greek language texts of the Bible?
 Why don’t you come to church with us on Sunday?
 This led John into Messianic apologetics and the defense of our faith.
-John strives to be a man after God’s own heart, who has a testimony of being born again and who diligently strives to obey the Holy One of Israel.
+John strives to be one who is committed to a life of holiness and methodical Bible study, as a person who has a testimony of being born again and who sincerely desires to obey the Lord.

 As the editor of TNN Online, John’s ministry has capitalized on the Internet’s ability to reach people all over this planet.
-TNN speaks with challenging, provocative, and apologetic articles to a wide Messianic audience, and those Christians who are interested in Messianic beliefs.
-In the past decade, TNN Online has emerged as a moderate and Centrist voice in a Messianic movement that is trying to determine its purpose, relevance, and mission to modern society.
-John feels a strong calling to assist in the development and maturation of our emerging Messianic theology.
+The Theology News Network speaks with challenging, provocative, and apologetic articles to a wide Messianic audience, and those Christians who are interested in Messianic beliefs.
+In the past decade (2005-2014), TNN Online has significantly emerged as a well-needed, moderate and Centrist voice, in a Messianic movement that is trying to determine its purpose, relevance, and mission to modern society—a voice which strives to sit above much of the posturing, maneuvering, and religious politics of the broad Messianic spectrum.
+Given his generational family background in evangelical Christian ministry, as well as in academics and the military, John carries a strong burden to assist in the development and maturation of our emerging Messianic theology and spirituality, so that we might truly know the mission of God.
+John has had the profound opportunity since 1997 to engage many in dialogue, so that they will consider the questions he postulates, as his only agenda is to be as Scripturally sound as possible.
+John believes in demonstrating a great deal of honor and respect to both his evangelical Christian, Wesleyan and Reformed heritage, as well as to the Jewish Synagogue, and together allowing the strengths and virtues of both Judaism and Christianity to be employed for the Lords plan for the Messianic movement in the long term future.

 BACK TO TOP